Linuxfabrik/monitoring-plugins/check-plugins/grassfish-licenses/README.md

 Monitors available Grassfish digital signage licenses via the Grassfish API.
 Alerts when no more licenses of any type are available.
 Requires a Grassfish hostname and API token.

+**Important Notes:**

+* Tested with Grassfish API v1.12
+* May take more than 10 seconds to execute depending on the API response time.
+Consider increasing `--timeout` if needed.

 **Data Collection:**

 * Queries the Grassfish API (`/gv2/webservices/API` by default) to retrieve all license types and their availability